wavefrontHQ/docs/pages/doc/ts_random.md

 ## Description

-The `random()` function returns a random value between 0.0 and 1.0 for every point in time on a chart.
+When used to filter an expression, `random()` returns a random value between 0.0 and 1.0 for every point in time on a chart.
 If you reload a chart that uses `random()`, the reloaded chart computes a brand new random value at each point.

+You can also use `random()` without arguments to return random values between 0.0 and 1.0.

 ## Examples